Teodor-Zhelyazkov/printDOMElement/README.md

 # printDOMElement
-Print contents of a div, htmlelement
+Print contents of a div, htmlelement.PrintDOMElement is pure javascript plugin which prints the contents of html elements.
+Basically what it does is build an <iframe> write the contents of html element and trigger the print .

 ### Installing

 Clone repo, or download printDOMElement.js

 ```
 git clone https://github.com/Teodor-Zhelyazkov/printDOMElement.git